centrifugal/centrifugo/docs/content/server/engines.md

 ## Redis engine

 Allows scaling Centrifugo nodes to different machines.
 Nodes will use Redis as message broker.
-Redis engine keeps presence and history data in Redis, uses Redis PUB/SUB for internal nodes communication.
+Redis engine keeps presence and history data in Redis, uses Redis PUB/SUB for internal node communication.

 **Minimal Redis version is 3.2.0**